globalnomadllc/AI-Product-Strategist/_pages/about.md

 ## **Why AI?**

-Artificial intelligence isn’t just a buzzword—it’s a game-changer.
-By mastering AI tools and strategies, you can:
 - Save time by automating repetitive tasks.
 - Enhance decision-making with data-driven insights.
 - Unlock new opportunities for creativity and innovation.

-At **AI Product Strategist**, we’re here to help you navigate this exciting frontier and turn possibilities into realities.
+At **AI Product Strategist**, we’re here to help you to cut through the hype and find practical, meaningful ways to incorporate AI.

 ---

 ## **About the Author**

-Hi, I’m **[Your Name]**, the creator of **AI Product Strategist**.
-With years of experience in product development and a passion for artificial intelligence, I started this blog to share what I’ve learned and help others unlock the full potential of AI.
+Hi, I’m **Alex Thorpe**, the creator of **AI Product Strategist**.
+With over a decade of experience in product development and a passion for artificial intelligence, I started this blog to share what I’ve learned and help others unlock the full potential of AI.
 Whether it’s building smarter workflows or crafting innovative strategies, my goal is to empower you to succeed in an AI-driven world.

 ---